 Other Terriers Developed outside Great Britain

 Today, the influence of the small ratting Terriers of Britain is seen in several countries.
-North America has the Rat Terrier in 2 sizes and the Hairless Terrier, and South America has its Brazilian Terrier.
-These have become recognized as pure breeds by our ANKC 'sister' bodies, the AKC and FCI , but developed independently from their ratting counterparts in each of these different parts of the world.
+North America has the Rat Terrier in 2 sizes and the Hairless Terrier, Japan has its Japanese Terrier and South America has its Brazilian Terrier.
+These have become recognised as pure breeds by our ANKC 'sister' bodies, the AKC and FCI , but developed independently from their ratting counterparts in each of these different parts of the world.

 The American Rat Terrier